 Insider dealing and market abuse are governed by the Financial Market Infrastructure Act (FMIA) and subject to federal jurisdiction (Article 156 FMIA).

 Exploitation of Insider Information (Article 154 FMIA)

 Article 154 FMIA criminalises the exploitation of insider information to gain a pecuniary advantage for oneself or a third party by:

 The sentence depends on the way the insider obtained the information:

 Market Manipulation (Article 155 FMIA)

-Article 155 FMIA sanctions the substantial influence of the price of securities admitted to trading on a trading venue in Switzerland with the intention of gaining a pecuniary advantage for oneself or for another by:
+Article 155 FMIA criminalises the substantial influence of the price of securities admitted to trading on a trading venue in Switzerland with the intention of gaining a pecuniary advantage for oneself or for another by:

 Market manipulation is subject to a custodial sentence of up to three years – five if the pecuniary advantage exceeds CHF1 million – or a monetary penalty.

 Swiss tax law distinguishes between tax evasion and tax fraud.

 Tax evasion is the intentional or negligent reduction of a tax claim to the detriment of the state – eg, by not declaring tax-relevant facts or filing incomplete declarations.
 It is subject to a fine and is an administrative infringement, subject to the competence of the tax authorities.